-Through interactive training and coaching you will guide teachers to use the new competency based curriculum.
+Through interactive training and coaching, you will guide teachers to use the new competency-based curriculum.
 You will help shape the project as you build the capacity of Rwandan teachers to lead training in their own schools.

-Our partner are well respected by the Rwandan Education Board and their peer mentor programme is nationally recognised.
+Our partner is well respected by the Rwandan Education Board and their peer mentor programme is nationally recognised.
 The District Education office are very committed and the mayor even invited us to his party last year.

 To prepare for the conference days your Team Leaders and Rwanda Aid will run training and support your planning.
 You will then lead workshop sessions in pairs to your group of around ten Rwandan teachers.
 Between conference days you will visit their schools to coach them through improvements to their teaching.

 In the final conference you will co-deliver training with your Rwandan colleagues.
 Return visits to observe and coach will help fully embed new strategies into their classrooms.
 The aim of this phase is to create networks of Rwandan teachers who will lead improvements in teaching and learning in their schools.